Bielzin12736437/zig-cross-compile-action/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at `maintainer@example.com`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at `info@logvault.eu`.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+You can file a report at https://github.com/Rul1an/zig-cross-compile-action/issues/new/choose.